 Whereas we, in the minority on the other odd-end, tend to overstretch ourselves when attempting to fit into this line.
 We inherit different challenges which are a bit more extreme and that no one seriously wants to help out with, let alone acknowledge the deeper nature of.

-Surely, the same rules must apply to everyone when dealing with the effects of ‘belief-driven activity’ in the real world, regardless of any sensitivity issue?
-To every action, there is an equal and opposite reaction, no matter who I am, what mind I hold, or what my thoughts tell me.
+You would think the same rules must apply to everyone when dealing with the effects of Belief-Driven Activity in the real world, regardless of any sensitivity issue going on upstairs.
+Put simply, to every action there is an equal and opposite reaction, no matter who I am, what mind I hold, or what my thoughts tell me.
 Right?
 This is what I would like to find out.

 The Rippling Effects of Our Actions

 But like a storm or drought where the conditions start from thousands of miles away, flipsides are inevitable and they will pop up anywhere, anytime.
-They’ll get past our gadgets as nature always finds a way to serve back our ignorances.
+They’ll get past our gadgets and hacks as nature always finds a way to serve back our ignorances.
 Or at least from my small take on things it certainly does.